Sorry, we have no imagery here.

 Trees for Tribals

-Trees for Tribals, India
+Trees for Tribals, Indien

 Our project aims to empower the Irula tribe in Tamil Nadu through tree planting initiatives.
 The Irulas, one of the earliest inhabitants of the Indian subcontinent, face significant socioeconomic challenges as a semi-nomadic, landless community with limited access to education and resources.
 These vulnerabilities leave them exposed to weather disasters.
 By creating employment opportunities, enhancing biodiversity, and improving their environment,

-1,419,512.656 T CO2 compensated
+1,419,563.526 T CO2 kompensiert

 Reforestation